DanielRamsgard/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Compile and run

-1. Check the rust version with the following command `rustc --version`.
+1. Check the Rust version with the following command `rustc --version`.
-2. Create a new binary rust project without new source control management files by executing the following command `cargo new my_project --vcs none`.
+2. Create a new binary Rust project without new source control management files by executing the following command `cargo new my_project --vcs none`.
 3. Overwrite `my_project/src/main.rs` with the following code:
 ```rust
 fn main() {